tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/estimators.md

     an input function:

         def input_fn(dataset):
-           ...  # manipulate dataset, extracting feature names and the label return feature_dict, label
+           ...  # manipulate dataset, extracting the feature dict and the label return feature_dict, label

     (See @{$programmers_guide/datasets} for full details.)